 - 12.1.
 Replacement of Bonds. - 12.1.a.
 The Secretary may approve the replacement of existing bonds with other equivalent bonds - 12.1.b.
 Existing bonds shall not be released until the permittee has submitted, and the Secretary has approved, acceptable replacement bonds.
 Replacement of a bond pursuant to this section shall not constitute a release of bond. - 12.2.
 Requirement to Release Bonds. - 12.2.a.
 In addition to the requirements of section 23 of the Act, the following bond release procedures shall be observed: - 12.2.a.1.
 The permittee may file an application with the Secretary for the release of all or part of a bond.
 Applications may be filed only at times or during seasons established by the Secretary which allow proper evaluation of the completed reclamation operations. - 12.2.a.2.
 A certification of publication of the advertisement shall be made a part of any bond release application file.
 In addition to the requirement of section 23 of the Act, the advertisement shall indicate the name of the permittee, the type of bond filed, the address of the nearest regional office of the Department of Environmental Protection to which written comments or requests for public hearings and informal conferences on the specific bond release may be submitted, and the closing date for receipt of comments or requests.
 In addition, as part of any bond release application, the applicant shall submit copies of letters which have been sent to adjoining property owners, local governmental bodies, planning agencies, sewage and water treatment authorities, and water companies in the locality in which the surface coal mining and reclamation operation took place, notifying them of the intention to seek release from the bond. - 12.2.a.3.
 The permittee shall include in the application for bond release a notarized statement which certifies that all applicable reclamation activities have been accomplished in accordance with the requirements of the Act, the rules promulgated thereof, and the approved reclamation plan.
 Such certification shall be submitted for each application or phase of bond release. - 12.2.a.4.
-Notwithstanding any other provisions of this rule, no bond release or reduction will be granted if, at the time, water discharged from or affected by the operation requires chemical or passive treatment in order to comply with applicable effluent limitations or water quality standards.
-Measures approved in the permit and taken during mining and reclamation to prevent the formation of acid drainage shall not be considered passive treatment; Provided, That the Secretary may approve a request for Phase I but not Phase II or III, release if the applicant demonstrates to the satisfaction of the Secretary that either: - 12.2.a.4.A.
-The remaining bond is adequate to assure long term treatment of the drainage; or
+Notwithstanding any other provisions of this rule to the contrary, the Secretary will not release or reduce the bond if, at the time, water discharged from or affected by the operation requires chemical or passive treatment in order to comply with applicable effluent limitations standards.
+Permitapproved measures taken during operations to prevent the formation of acid drainage shall not be considered passive treatment: Provided, That the Secretary may approve a request for release if the applicant demonstrates to the satisfaction of the Secretary that either: - 12.2.a.4.A.
+The remaining bond is adequate to assure long term treatment of the drainage; or - 12.2.a.4.B.
+The operator has provided irrevocable financial assurances in a form satisfactory to the Secretary through a contract or other mechanism enforceable under provisions of law, such as delineated in subsection 11.3 of this rule, adequate to provide for long term treatment of the drainage as required by the federal Clean Water Act at 33 U.S.C 1251 et seq., the West Virginia Water Pollution Control Act at §22-11-1 et seq. of this code and the operator's National Pollutant Discharge Elimination System permit issued under 47 CSR 30.
+Default on a treatment obligation under this paragraph will subject the operator to penalties and sanctions, including permit blocking.